Your Rights and Responsibilities (English)

 In this section:

-We have also closed some entrances to the public.
-The best way to enter the hospital is through the entrance off Woodville Road.
+We have closed some entrances to the public.
+The best way to enter the hospital is through the main entrance/drop-off zone facing Woodville Road.

 If you need immediate medical attention, please attend the Emergency Department or visit your local GP.